3D-uy/KACE/README.md

 ✔ **KIAUH** has been installed on the Raspberry Pi

 ✔ The printer firmware has been compiled using KIAUH
-   (`Advanced → Build Firmware`)

 ✔ The compiled firmware has been flashed to your printer control board

 Once these steps are completed, you can use **KACE** to generate a clean and structured `printer.cfg`.

----

-## ⚠️ Disclaimer

-KACE is provided as an open-source tool intended to simplify the creation of a Klipper configuration.

-By using this software, you acknowledge that you are doing so **at your own risk**.
-The author assumes **no responsibility for potential hardware damage, misconfiguration, or unexpected behavior** resulting from the generated configuration.

-Always review and verify the generated `printer.cfg` before running your printer.

 ---